Before I came to this

 We continued drawing regular still life for the majority of the class, using varieties of media and going at different angles.
 Drapery was added into our arsenal of objects to draw, which is always fun to create.
 We were given a homework assignment in which we were required to draw a self-portrait, with accurate proportions.
 After that assignment, we began drawing portraits of others.
 I experimented drawing portraits both as a head-to-shoulder profiles and almost full-body profiles.
 We began drawing fifteen minute portraits, so we could get down the general shapes of the head, shoulders, and ear placements.
 Since we got quicker and better, we gradually went down to ten minute drawings, then to five minute drawings.
 It was a fun exercise, and it really helped me examine my subject and draw it faster.

-I think as I, as well as the entire class, have made better progress with each new subject and new medium with which to draw.
+progress with each new subject and new medium with which to draw.
 I am glad that I now know all the little things that make up this broad subject of drawing.